Chilliwack

-Chilliwack (/'tʃɪləwæk/ CHIL-ə-wak) is a city with a population of about 100,000 people and an area of 261 km2 in the Canadian province of British Columbia.
+Chilliwack (/'tʃɪləwæk/ CHIL-ə-wak) is a city in the Canadian province of British Columbia.
+In 2025, the city had an estimated population of 112,500 residents.
+Between 2020–2025, the city saw steady growth, adding approximately 11,700 residents over this period at a rate of 11.6%.
 It is located about 100 km east of the City of Vancouver in the Fraser Valley.
-The enumerated population is 93,203 in the city and 113,767 in the greater metropolitan area.
+Chilliwack is 34 kilometres (21 mi) northwest of the Sumas–Huntingdon Border Crossing on the Canada–United States border.

 About two-thirds of city land is protected as part of the Agricultural Land Reserve, and agriculture accounts for about 30 percent of the local economy.
-The city is bounded on the north side by the Fraser River, and on the south side by the Vedder River and Canada–United States border, and is surrounded by tall mountain peaks, such as Mount Cheam and Slesse Mountain.
+The city is bounded on the north by the Fraser River, and on the south by the Vedder River and Canada–United States border, and is surrounded by tall mountain peaks, such as Mount Cheam and Slesse Mountain.

 Etymology

 In Halq'eméylem, the language of the Stó:lō communities around Chilliwack and Sardis, Tcil'Qe'uk means "valley of many streams".
-It also lends its name to the Chilliwack River, and group of aboriginal people, the Ts'elxwéyeqw (also spelt Ts'elxwíqw or Sts'elxwíqw).
+It also lends its name to the Chilliwack River, and group of aboriginal people, the Ts'elxwéyeqw (also spelled Ts'elxwíqw or Sts'elxwíqw).
 The spelling of Chilliwack is sometimes a matter of confusion.
 Prior to the amalgamation of the City of Chilliwack and the Municipality of Chilliwhack, there were two different spellings.
-When amalgamated, the current spelling of the city was adopted.
+At the time of the amalgamation, the current spelling of the city's name was adopted.
 Anglicized spellings include "Chilliwhyeuk" and other versions closer to the original Halq'eméylem.